 There are a particular number of training hours needed to become a mediator.
 This also varies by state.
 However, the majority of states require 20 – 40 hours of training.
-Typically, once you receive your Degree for Career in Mediation, you will work on a certain number of cases under supervision until you can start working on your own.
+Typically, once you become a Mediator, you will work on a certain number of cases under supervision until you can start working on your own.

 How Do I Become a Mediator?